Too Many Washingtonians Can’t Get the Care They Need

 Children, adults, and seniors are suffering.
 It doesn't have to be this way.

-Mid-level dental providers are already working in other states, and in over 50 countries, to improve access to oral health care for those communities going without needed care.
+Dental therapists are already working in other states, and in over 50 countries, to improve access to oral health care for those communities going without needed care.

-Help to bring this innovation to Washington's communities.
+Join today and help to bring this innovation to Washington's communities.